Buitragox/Buitragox/README.md

 Currently:
 - Learning Go with the book [Writing An Interpreter In Go](https://interpreterbook.com).
-- Trying to learn Vim
+- Trying to learn Vim.